Academic Progression and Time Limits

 The College is not able to issue a Confirmation of Acceptance of Studies (CAS) if study at the College will take the individual beyond the maximum time allowed.

-- If you are applying to study on, or continue a course in Architecture this period of study will be exempt from the limit.
+- If you are applying to study for or continuing a course in Architecture this period of study will be exempt from the limit.
 It is important to note that if you have previously been granted leave to study Architecture and your new application will be for a different course, then the previous study will be included in the new time limit calculations.

 - If you are applying to study a PhD or one of the postgraduate research courses listed in Annex 4 of the Tier 4 Policy Guidance at the RCA, then there is no time limit while you are studying that course.